getzep/docs.getzep.com/docs/index.md

 - **Auto-token counting** of memories and summaries, allowing finer-grained control over prompt assembly.
 - **[Python](https://github.com/getzep/zep-python)** and **[Javascript](https://github.com/getzep/zep-js)** SDKs.

+!!! info "Quick Start"

+    Looking to get going?
+The [Zep Quick Start Guide](/deployment/quickstart) has what you need.

 ## Why Zep?

 Chat history storage is an infrastructure challenge all developers and enterprises face as they look to move from prototypes to deploying LLM/ AI Chat applications that provide rich and intimate experiences to users.